AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Email templates

+Adobe Learning Manager offers pre-set email templates that notify administrators and learners about content purchases, system updates, and learning activities.

 To support this workflow, there are three email templates that you can use:

-1. **[!UICONTROL Content Activation Successful]:** This is sent when purchasing a content with a key name is successful.
-All training that is purchased is now available.
+1. **[!UICONTROL Content Activation Successful]:** Sent to administrators after a successful purchase of third-party content.
+This notification confirms that the activation is complete and that the purchased content is now available in the system for learner assignment.
-2. **[!UICONTROL Automated User Upload Failure]:** This is sent when the auto-update of CSV in the account fails for some reason.
+2. **[!UICONTROL Automated User Upload Failure]:** Triggered when an automated user import via CSV fails.
+This alert helps administrators quickly identify issues in scheduled user updates, so corrective actions can be taken.
-3. **[!UICONTROL Invite Users to Explore Content]:** This is an invitation email sent to learners when the Administrator purchased courses.
+3. **[!UICONTROL Invite Users to Explore Content]:** An invitation email that's sent to learners once the administrator purchases content from the marketplace.
+After that, users can start their learning journey immediately.

 <!--Purchased courses cannot be added in recurring certificates.
 Purchased courses cannot be shared to peer accounts.